Cyber1551/System-Resource-Monitor/README.md

 # System Resource Monitor

-A Windows desktop dashboard for live CPU, memory, disk, and process metrics, built in WPF on .NET 9 using MVVM.
+A Windows desktop dashboard for live CPU, memory, disk, and process metrics, built in WPF on .NET 9 using MVVM (Model-View-ViewModel) and Dependency Injection.

 ![screenshot](img/app.png)